Elite (video game): Development

-According to Braben and Bell, Elite was inspired by a range of sources.
-The developers refer to 2001: A Space Odyssey, Star Wars, Hitchhiker's Guide to the Galaxy and the original Battlestar Galactica as influences.
+According to Braben and Bell, Elite was inspired by a number of sources.
+The developers refer to 2001: A Space Odyssey, Star Wars, The Hitchhiker's Guide to the Galaxy and the original Battlestar Galactica as influences.
 Braben also cites the works of Larry Niven, Jerry Pournelle, Arthur C. Clarke, Robert L. Forward, Isaac Asimov and Orson Scott Card.
-While Bell has confirmed that some of the game's content was derived from the Traveller tabletop role-playing game, including the default commander name Jameson, Braben has denied this several times.
+While both have confirmed that the default commander name Jameson was inspired by the Traveller tabletop role-playing game which Bell played, Braben has denied that substantial parts were derived from it.

 When the developers met at Jesus College, Cambridge, Bell was already working on a game for Acornsoft called Freefall.
-Braben had started writing a game called Fighter, but he had not yet completed it.
-The two projects were sufficiently similar that Braben and Bell compared notes, and after seeing Star Raiders on the Atari 800 they decided to collaborate to produce what eventually became Elite.
+Braben had started writing a game called Fighter, but had not yet completed it.
+The two projects were sufficiently similar that after comparing notes and seeing Star Raiders on the Atari 800 they decided to collaborate to produce what eventually became Elite.
 They first approached Thorn EMI; the company's rejection letter stated that the game was too complicated and needed to be finishable in 10 minutes with three lives.
-Braben and Bell then met with Acornsoft; their demo of the Elites combat and docking sequences impressed managing director David Johnson-Davies and other Acornsoft executives.
-The company agreed to publish the finished game, although the company feared that it was too ambitious for Braben and Bell, and was uncertain about the merits of two developers instead of one on a single game.
+Braben and Bell then met with Acornsoft; their demo of Elites combat and docking sequences impressed managing director David Johnson-Davies and other Acornsoft executives.
+The company agreed to publish the finished game, although they feared that it was too ambitious for Braben and Bell, and was uncertain about the merits of two developers instead of one on a single game.
 The programmers were given a £1,000 advance from the company and a royalty rate of 7.5% was agreed.

 The game took two years to write and started out as a 3D arcade game without the trading element.
-It was written in machine code using assembly language, giving much care to maximum compactness of code.
+It was written in machine code using assembly language, giving much care to maximum compactness of the code.
 The last part added was the 3D radar display fitted into the last few unused bytes in their computer.

-The original BBC version used a novel split screen approach to show four colours onscreen simultaneously; the upper two thirds of the screen were displayed in Mode 4 while the lower part was in Mode 5.
-The subsequent Electron version ran entirely in Mode 4, because the video chips were not 100% compatible and therefore was in black and white only.
+The original BBC version used a novel split screen approach to show four colours (five, including the black background) onscreen simultaneously; the upper two thirds of the screen were displayed in Mode 4 while the lower part was in Mode 5.
+The subsequent Electron version ran entirely in Mode 4, because the video chips were not 100% compatible and therefore were in black and white only.